SoySauceLab/CollectionKitDocumentation/reload-data-example.md

   }

   func updateData(_ data: [YourDataType]) {
+    dataProvider.data = data
-    // collectionView will update its views automatically. dataProvider.data = data
+    // collectionView will update its views automatically on the next update cycle.
-    // If you need to get an up-to-date contentSize, you can call `reloadData()` on collectionView.
+    // If you need to get an up-to-date contentSize immediately, you can call `reloadData()` directly on collectionView.
   }
 }
 ```